NaoChie/MEset/README.md

 7. Use phone camera to scan QR code found in terminal

 ## Future features/current bugs

-1. Notifications are not being recieved properly by token.
-Will prioritize so countdown can appear and be set at will.
-2. App will be split into two pages, where user will be first recieved by break scheduler, and then break activity/countdown.
-3. Alarm sounds will be amplified and played for longer periods of time.
+1. Alarm sounds will be amplified and played for longer periods of time.
-4. Recommended activities, set alarm, and break length will be editable.
+2. Break length and date/time will be editable (currently in progress, but does not work).
+3. At start of countdown, background will change or navigate to a second page.